IEEE R10 Young Professionals UpSkill

 - The proposed activity should be an independent program (the proposed activity should not be a sub activity under another program).

-- YPAGs and Councils must adopt the R10 Young Professionals UpSkill program structure (The program structure is stated in the proposal template) provided by the IEEE R10 Young Professionals committee.
+- YPAGs must adopt the Region 10 Young Professionals UpSkill program structure (The program structure is stated in the proposal template) provided by the IEEE Region 10 Young Professionals committee.

-- The activity could be organized in Face-to-Face or virtual or hybrid modes.
+- The activity is advised to be organized in Face-to-Face or hybrid modes and alternatively, virtual.

 - Face-to-Face activities must adhere to the provided Standard Operating Procedures set by the country where the activities will be carried out.